GreenedgeContest3/Energy_Efficient_IoT_Networks/README.md

 The problem statement is given in the file [Internet_of_Things.pdf](https://github.com/GreenedgeContest3/Energy_Efficient_IoT_Networks/files/15291002/Internet_of_Things.pdf)

-## Software Package
+## Software Packages

-The following software packages can be used: https://github.com/Pyomo/pyomo
+As an option following software package can be used: https://github.com/Pyomo/pyomo

 ## Participation instructions